-My name is Anja Caldwell.
-I grew up in Germany where I got introduced to handwork education in elementary school.
+My name is Anja Seehrich-Caldwell.
+I grew up in Germany, where I got introduced to the wonderful world of handwork in elementary school.

 My maternal grandfather was gentlemen's tailor and owned a clothing store in Northern Germany, my paternal grandmother was a master seamstress, my sister is a textile engineer.

-After a career as an architect with a focus on sustainability and green school building, I opened my studio in Potomac in 2016.
+After a career as an architect with a focus on sustainability and green (school) building, I opened my first studio in Potomac in 2016.
 It was a 50th birthday present to myself, and a bit of a reward for sticking it out as a working mom in a technical and still very male domain for so long.

-Today, after so any years of making and designing I dare call myself a fiber artist and nurture my passion and patience for teaching.
+Today, after so many years of making and designing, I dare call myself a fiber artist with lots of passion and patience for teaching.

-In my open studio we mix lots of hygge and friendship with the traditional handwork techniques of knitting, crocheting, embroidery, sewing, felting, weaving ... - and much more.
+In my studio we mix hygge and friendship with the traditional handwork techniques of knitting, crocheting, embroidery, sewing, felting, weaving ... - and much more.